-Opportunity in fish ’embalming’ revelation
+Opportunity in fresh fish ’embalming’ revelation

 Rumours have made the rounds for years that fresh fish vendors use chemicals to keep their catch fresh.
 However, no one had ever provided proof… until now.
 The Malawi Bureau of Standards recently tested a batch of fresh fish following a customer complaint and found dangerously high levels of formaldehyde in them.
 Formaldehyde is a preservative primarily used in the preservation of biological specimens and corpses.

 I was shocked by the story and left squeamish at the thought that I may well have partaken of contaminated fish.
 My immediate reaction was to start thinking of how I can grow my own food.
 My wife and I have already discussed the idea of rearing our own chickens and possibly rabbits for meat.
 I know a neighbour of ours has similar thoughts.

 But is this really the long term solution?
 One can only raise so many birds at a time.
 And there is the monotony of only eating one or two types of food all the time.
 Add to that, in the past week a note has been making the rounds on WhatsApp claiming a vendor ‘in town’ was injecting his apples with some fluid.
 Then similar claims have also been made in the past about bananas.
 The problem could potentially be widespread.